 2. Choose your team according to your list of expectations.

 If you have no technical expertise, invite a professional consultant who will help you conduct an interview or send a personalized coding test for the candidates to make sure your team has the necessary skills.
 It is the most important step since you choose a web development company.

 It would be wise to ask for the developers’ work examples of the previously completed project and conduct a live discussion to get acquainted with the people that you are going to work with.
 You’ll understand more about the team’s skills once you’ll talk about your project and hear their questions and suggestions.

 3. Set up a roadmap.

 Upon approval of the estimate, provide your team with as much information as possible about design or functionality you want to see.
-Before the development is launched, agree about the timeline, realistic budget, progress reports and follow-ups and communication (emails or calls).
+Before the development is launched, agree about the timeline, realistic budget, progress reports and follow-ups and communication offshore development teams (emails or calls).

 4. Collaborate with your team and manager.